-LWT: Fashion
+LWT: Bail

 Last Week Tonight looks at a well documented yet nigh unstoppable problem: clothing sweatshops.
 Major name brand companies still make cheap clothes using underpaid laborers working in dangerous conditions.